INTRA-UTERINE FETAL SURGERY -- WHERE DO WE STAND

 Open fetal surgery for sacrococcygeal teratoma (or SCT, a tumour on the tailbone of the fetus) resection,

-Open fetal surgery to remove congenital cystic adenomatoid malformation (CCAM) of the lung,
+Open fetal surgery to remove a congenital cystic adenomatoid malformation (CCAM) of the lung,

 Fetoscopic laser ablation for twin-twin transfusion syndrome (TTTS) and twin anaemia-polycythemia sequence (TAPS), conditions in which twins have problems with blood flow,